evertrust/horizon-helm/README.md

 Additionally, when configured to do so, the chart will spawn a local MongoDB instance with the `docker.io/bitnami/mongodb` image and check the database connectivity with the `docker.io/groundnuty/k8s-wait-for:v1.3` image.

+## Upgrading
+We recommended that you only change values you need to customize in your `values.yml` file to ensure smooth upgrading.
+Always check the upgrading instructions between chart versions.

+### Upgrading the database
+When upgrading Horizon, you'll need to run a migration script against the MongoDB database.
+The chart will automatically create a `Job` that runs that upgrade script each time you upgrade your release.
+To disable that upgrade mechanism, set `mongodb.horizon.upgrade` to `false`.

+### Specific upgrade instructions

+#### Upgrading to 0.3.0

+- Loggers are now configured with an array instead of a dictionary.
+Check the `values.yaml` format and update your override `values.yaml` accordingly.
+- The init dabatabase parameters (`initDatabase`, `initUsername` and `initPassword`) have been renamed and moved to `mongodb.horizon`.

 ## Parameters

 ### Global parameters